Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Cascaded Channel Sparsity Model

-Instead of ignoring the block sparsity, another better method is to ignore the only column-block sparsity, and use ${{\bm{\widetilde X}}_k}={{\bm{ X}}_k}{\bm{A}}_T^{H}\in{\mathbb C}^{G_r\times M}$ to represent a new sparse channel matrix.
-Thus, ${{\bm{\widetilde X}}_k}$ has a row-block sparsity structure and can be formulated into a conventional MMV-based recovery problem \cite{tsai2018efficient,rao2014distributed,ding2018dictionary}, which can be solved efficiently by applying simultaneous OMP (SOMP) algorithm \cite{tsai2018efficient,rao2014distributed}, as shown in Algorithm \ref{algorithm2}.
-Particularly, this estimator only needs to recover AoA array steering vectors with ${{\bm{\widetilde X}}_k}$, where the dimension of optimization variables and the quantization error for AoD representation are both reduced.
-As aforementioned that row-block sparsity usually exists in the spare channel matrix of conventional (mmWave) MIMO communications, the MMV-based channel estimator is thus usually adopted in these scenarios.
+which can be solved efficiently by applying simultaneous OMP (SOMP) algorithm \cite{tsai2018efficient,rao2014distributed}, as shown in Algorithm \ref{algorithm2}.
+Particularly, this estimator only needs to recover AoA array steering vectors with ${{\bm{\widetilde X}}_k}$, thus reducing both the {\mbox{dimension}} of the optimization variables and the {\mbox{quantization}} error for AoD representation.
+Note that the MMV-based {\mbox{channel}} {\mbox{estimator}} is usually adopted in conventional (mmWave) MIMO {\mbox{communication}} systems, as the channel matrices have the row-block sparsity only.

-However, applying the above conventional SMV- and MMV- based estimators into the RIS aided multi-user communication system usually leads to performance loss due to ignoring its specific row-column-block sparsity structure.
-Hence, it motivates us to redesign a channel estimator for the studied system by taking advantages of both row- and column- block sparsity.
+However, applying conventional MMV based estimators to the above systems usually leads to a performance loss because it ignores the specific row-column-block sparsity structure of the cascaded channel.
+Note that the cascaded channels have the common block sparsity structure brought by the common channel between the BS and the RIS.
+Thus, recovering the sparse channel matrix of each user individually without considering this common sparsity structure is suboptimal.
+This motivates us to redesign the channel estimation procedure.